 1. U. T. System Board of Regents: Discussion and appropriate action regarding Consent Agenda items, if any, assigned for Committee consideration

-No Consent Agenda items are assigned for review by this Committee.
+There were no items assigned for review by this Committee.

 2. U. T. System: Report and discussion on the Systemwide internal audit activities, including the FY 2020 Annual Report